Notidman/Zinc/README.md

 # Zinc
-Zinc - zink is not cbc
+Zinc - zinc is not cbc